gataky/lorem/README.md

 }
 ```

-The stock providers are currently limited and will expand over time.
-The easiest way to see what's available is to look in the `mappings.go` file.
-The `categories` file will have the list of available providers.
+Check the `mappings.go` file for a list of available providers.

 ### Custom providers

-To use your own provider you can create a function that accepts a `*rand.Rand` argument and returns `any` and register that provider with lorem with a name that will be used in a tag
+You can register custom providers by creating a function that accepts a `*rand.Rand` argument and returns `any`.
+Register this function with Lorem using a unique name:

 ```go
 type S struct {